wgong/code2cloud/README.md

 # Code-to-Cloud
-> ***Speed up innovation from code to cloud***
+> ***Speed up software innovation from code to cloud***

 This is a project I completed during the Insight DevOps program (New York, Jan 2019)

 ## Business Problem
 How to streamline software development process by leveraging DevOps tool such as Jenkins?

 The goal is to help IT automate test > build > release process so that developer can focus on coding features.

 The benefits to business are faster time-to-market speed, productivity gain and cost savings.

 DevOps CI/CD Pipeline
 ----------------------